justinmayer/kagi/README.rst

 Kagi provides support for FIDO WebAuthn security keys and TOTP tokens in Django.

-Kagi is a working proof-of-concept and isn’t yet production-ready.
-There may be some TODOs in the code that should be fixed before relying on it.
+Kagi is a relatively young project and has not yet been fully battle-tested.
+Its use in a high-impact environment should be accompanied by a thorough understanding of how it works before relying on it.

 Installation
 ------------